 In his current role, Matt is a Product Owner on EDF Energy's flexibility platform, PowerShift, where he is responsible for the Internet of Things (IoT) and asset controls capability.
 PowerShift is an EDF Energy innovation enabling customers who have ‘flexibility’ through generation, storage or demand to balance the grid, increase revenue and decarbonise their operations.

-Esther was awarded a Royal Academy of Engineering prize and a PhD in Microelectronics while studying at the Technische Hochschule Darmstadt and Cambridge University.
-Her PhD research achieved a novel nanodot array device, which for the first time opened the way for single electron devices with a reproducible, controlled threshold voltage at high temperature.
-She also presented the Institute of Engineering and Technology (IET) Faraday Lecture "The Digital World", which was delivered to live audiences throughout the UK and broadcast over Europe and North America, reaching an audience of 20,000
+Esther obtained an MEng in Electronic Engineering after studying at the University of Kent and the Technische Hochschule Darmstadt.
+Having been awarded an Engineering Prize from the Royal Academy of Engineering, she then went on to obtain a PhD in Microelectronics from the University of Cambridge.
+During her research, Esther developed a nanodot array single electron device with controlled threshold voltage at high temperatures.
+She also presented the Institute of Engineering and Technology (IET) Faraday Lecture "The Digital World", which was delivered to live audiences throughout the UK and broadcast over Europe and North America, reaching an audience of 20,000.

 Raj has over 20 years of experience in short range and wireless communications technology R&D, business development and marketing.
 Raj was part of initial IEEE 802.11 team to define first WLAN standard in 1996 – a technology which has now shipped over 5bn units.
 Raj also helped pioneer the first 3G data transmissions working with Motorola and others to demonstrate one of the first video calls at the 3GSM show in 1998 – many years before 3G licences were awarded.
 He has also been awarded a number of patents including short range wireless technologies.
 Raj was a founder member of startup UbiNetics (1999), which successfully exited in 2005 for over $120m USD.
 As part of that deal, Raj joined CSR and ultimately took the role of VP Marketing where he was part of the team that acquired SiRF Technologies for $136m (2009) to add GPS technology to CSR portfolio.
 More recently in 2012, he helped sell CSR’s handset business to Samsung in a deal worth $310m for 310 staff to form the SCSC division.
 As part of that deal, Raj took up the role of VP Marketing responsible for defining future wireless products.
 In 2014, Raj was promoted to head up the SCSC division leading the silicon and software development for Samsung’s connectivity solutions.